Slaynash/jRUDP/README.md

 	}
 	catch(SocketTimeoutException e) {}
 	catch(IOException e) {}

 	client.sendPacket(new byte[]{0x00}); //Send packet to the server }
 }
 ```

 ## Getting support
-If you have any question or you found a problem, you can [open an issue](https://github.com/Slaynash/Reliable-UDP-library/issues) on the github repository, or contact Slaynash#2879 on [our french Discord](https://discord.gg/n9fUUaR) Guild in the #general channel.
+If you have any question or you found a problem, you can [open an issue](https://github.com/Slaynash/Reliable-UDP-library/issues) on the Github repository, send me an email at [slaynash@survival-machines.fr](mailto:slaynash@survival-machines.fr), or contact me on Discord (Slaynash#2879).